 After the interval you will hear a voice telling everyone that the second part of the performance is about to begin.
 If you are not already in your seat you should go back to it and sit down.

 At the end of the show everyone will clap their hands to show the actors that they have enjoyed the show.
 You can clap your hands if you like.

-If the clapping is too loud you can cover your ears.
+If the clapping is too loud you can cover your ears with your hands, or you can wear ear defenders.
+Talk to one of our Volunteers if you would like to borrow some.

 When the show has finished you can leave the theatre to go home.

 Everyone will start to leave the theatre at the same time so it can get busy.
-If you want you can stay in your seat until the crowd has gone and then leave the theatre.
+If you want to you can stay in your seat until the crowd has gone and then leave the theatre.

 You will leave the theatre through one of the exits.

-A volunteer can show you the way.
+A Volunteer can show you the way.